fabioperrella/good-practices-upgrading-ruby-version/intro/slide01.md

 * Luck you if you using Docker (or containers)

-* Request new servers if using VMs (assuming you don't use rbenv/rvm on production)
+* Create new servers if using VMs (assuming you don't use rbenv/rvm on production)

 * Be careful with system dependencies versions (ex: libxml2).